by Chris Wayan, 2006

 On Earth, this sea is defined only by geology; the islands fencing it off from the greater Pacific to the East are mere specks to a surface mariner.
 But deep mapping reveals it's a small but independent tectonic plate, bounded by tall mountain ranges and deep trenches; it's just hidden by some of the deepest seas on Earth.

-The eastern shore of the basin is rather like two parallel Japans: a long strip of land dotted with tall volcanoes.
+The eastern shore of the Philippine basin is rather like two parallel Japans: a long strip of land dotted with tall volcanoes.
 There's even a long Inland Sea.
-But the vertical's exaggerated: Fuji, whose name means "no two" (unique, peerless) would here be overlooked among the dozens of volcanoes 5 km (3 mi) high that rise almost randomly throughout the east.
+But the vertical's exaggerated: Fuji, whose name means "no two" (unique, peerless) would here be lost and nameless among the dozens of volcanoes 5 km (3 mi) high that rise almost randomly throughout the east...

-The Parece Vela range (dividing the two Philippine basins) is lower, but not by much.
-3000 km long, it's a narrow peninsula with a wide lake-dappled bulbous tip, like a kite on a string.
+The Parece Vela range is lower, but not by much.
+It's a narrow mountainous strip 3000 km long, with a wide lake-dappled bulbous tip, like a kite on a string.
 As I mentioned, it's surrounded entirely by water (though two stretches are rivers), so it could be considered a great island--larger than New Guinea.

-The western shore is all high mountains: the Ryukyu, Taiwan and Philippine Mts; Jade Peak in the Taiwans is 8500 m above local sea level (28,000').
-At these low latitudes, many of these mountain valleys have cool, pleasantly mild climates.
+The western shore of the Philippine Sea is all high mountains: the Ryukyu, Taiwan and Philippine Ranges; Jade Peak in the Taiwans reaches 8500 m above Philippine Sea level (28,000').
+Heavy winter snows feed glaciers.
+But at these low latitudes, the alpine strip isn't wide; many of these mountain valleys have cool, pleasantly mild climates.

 The main Philippine Basin is not mild.
-This close to the equator, such dense air heats up in summer to 40-45 C (104-113 F).
+In summer, this dense abyssal air greenhouses, heating up to 40-45 C (104-113 F).
 Humidity is 80-100%; hurricanes are common.
 Rainforests grow huge, up to 100 m tall, with feathery leaves to minimize wind-shear.
-Instead of parasitic vines, symbiotic ones bind together the canopy; even dead trees take years to fall.
+Instead of parasitic vines, symbiotic ones bind together the canopy; even dead trees don't fall; they rot standing up.
+Map of the East Asian Seas on Siphonia, a study of the Earth with 90% of its water drained away.

 The civilization of the Philippine Basin will not be human.
 Some smaller treetop creature would be ideal, whether an arboreal mammal (lemurs, orangutans?) or avian (giant parrots or ravens, buoyed up by the dense air).